Visiting Wightwick: What to expect for your visit

 Sadly, we’re not able to open everything at once.
 Some facilities and areas remain closed at the moment, so that we're sure that everything we do is safe, but new possibilities are opening up all the time.
 The upper floor of the Manor currently remains closed.

 Benches are located around the site for visitors to rest as they walk.
 If you feel that some of our paths are beyond your comfort, please let our welcome team know.
 There are also some seats within the Manor where you can sit - just look out for the 'cat cushions' or ask a member of the team.

 Please ask our team for one of our accessible route garden maps when you arrive for more information, or download it from the link below:

-Dogs on leads are welcome in the gardens at Wightwick, with the exception of the kitchen garden.
+Dogs on short leads are welcome in the gardens at Wightwick, with the exception of the kitchen garden.
 Assistance dogs only inside buildings.
 Please use bins near the tearoom or Reception for dog waste if you cannot take it home with you.